What is Bacterial Vaginosis

 Other Treatments

-Fungal infection in the mouth causing white patches and discomfort.
+A bacterial infection in the vagina causing discharge and odor.